-See Note 12 to the consolidated financial statements in this Annual Report for a summary of our open derivative financial instruments at December 31, 2022.
+See Note 12 to the consolidated financial statements in this Annual Report for a summary of our open derivative financial instruments at December 31, 2023.
 Such information is incorporated herein by reference.

 Effect of Derivatives Legislation.
 The Dodd-Frank Act, among other things, established federal oversight and regulation of certain derivative products, including commodity hedges of the type we use.
 The Dodd-Frank Act requires the CFTC and the SEC to promulgate rules and regulations implementing the Dodd-Frank Act.
 Although the CFTC has finalized certain regulations, others remain to be finalized or implemented, and it is not possible at this time to predict when, or if, this will be accomplished.
 Based upon the limited assessments we are able to make with respect to the Dodd-Frank Act, there is the possibility that the Dodd-Frank Act could have a substantial and adverse impact on our ability to enter into and maintain these commodity hedges.
 In particular, the Dodd-Frank Act could result in the implementation of position limits and additional regulatory requirements on our derivative arrangements, which could include new margin, reporting and clearing requirements.
 In addition, this legislation could have a substantial impact on our counterparties and may increase the cost of our derivative arrangements in the future.
-See "Risk Factors-Risks Related to Laws and Regulations-The derivatives legislation adopted by Congress could have an adverse impact on our ability to hedge risks associated with our business."
+See "Risk Factors-Risks Related to Laws and Regulations-Derivatives legislation adopted by Congress could have an adverse impact on our ability to hedge risks associated with our business."

 Interest rate risk.
 We do not and have not used interest rate derivatives to alter interest rate exposure in an attempt to reduce interest rate expense on existing debt.
-At December 31, 2022, we had no outstanding borrowings under our Credit Agreement, \$699.2 million in Notes outstanding at a coupon rate of 5.875% per annum and \$465.0 million of outstanding borrowings under the San Mateo Credit Facility at an interest rate of 6.68% per annum.
+At December 31, 2023, we had \$500.0 million of outstanding borrowings under our Credit Agreement at an interest rate of 7.21%, \$699.2 million of outstanding 2026 Notes at a coupon rate of 5.875%, \$500.0 million of outstanding 2028 Notes at a coupon rate of 6.875% and \$522.0 million of outstanding borrowings under the San Mateo Credit Facility at an interest rate of 7.71%.
 If we incur additional indebtedness in the future and at higher interest rates, we may use interest rate derivatives.
 Interest rate derivatives would be used solely to modify interest rate exposure and not to modify the overall leverage of the debt portfolio.